 To really see Monument Valley, a trip into the Tribal Park is necessary.
 A fee is charged per car to enter.
 Once inside the park, be sure to stop at the Visitor Center for a few minutes to snap a picture from the Lookout Point viewing area.
 A panorama of the Mitten Buttes and surrounding formations will absolutely take your breath away!

 The Wildcat Trail is the only established hiking trail in the park and is 3.2 miles roundtrip.
 It begins near The View Hotel and the primitive campground, heads down the hill, flattens out, and then circles the Left Mitten Butte.
-This hike provides a great opportunity to see the formations from the ground-level and is generally a place for quiet reflection and solitude.
+This hike provides a great opportunity to see the formations from the ground level and is generally a place for quiet reflection and solitude.

 I recommend traveling along the Scenic Drive during the morning hours before the road gets congested with cars, especially during the summer!